 When a detail is out of sync with your personality and your blogging voice, it undermines people’s perceptions of who you are.
 You can’t say you’re rebellious, and then start wearing a black suit and carefully cropped hair.
 You can’t tell people you hate hype and sleaziness, but present a sales page full of yellow highlighter, CAPS, and exclamation marks.

-To make your blog cherished and loved and unmissable, each detail should express your personality.
+To make your blog profitable, cherished, loved, and unmissable, each detail should express your personality.
 Because that’s how your readers recognize you and warm to you.
 That’s how you form an unbreakable bond and gain a loyal readership.

 The Simple Truth About Your Blog

 The web is full of “me too” blogs.

 It’s filled to the brim with bloggers sharing useful tips and tutorials.

 To win your place in the hearts of your readers, you need to do more than just share tips.

 Because tips are like one-night stands.
 They meet a temporary need, but involve no sense of connection, no feeling, no emotion.
 Readers just move on to the next blog without missing you.